gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 The genuine expert may not perform well.

 The non-expert, rationally,
-may prefer the produced expert — because the performance is the only signal available.
+may prefer the produced expert, because the performance is the only signal available.

 This is not stupidity.